GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Trek POI intersection margin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can define a buffer around treks to intersect POIs (works only without dynamic segmentation).
+You can define a buffer around treks to intersect POIs (works only on objects that are not coupled to the path network).

 .. md-tab-set::
     :name: trek-poi-intersection-marging-tabs